Karvel/analogjs-blog/src/content/posts/a-curated-list-of-angular-resources.md

 ### Performance

 - [10 Tricks to Optimize Your Angular App – Bits and Pieces](https://blog.bitsrc.io/10-tricks-to-optimize-your-angular-app-44208f616bf0)
-- [Angular – Lazy-loading feature modules](https://angular.io/guide/lazy-loading-ngmodules) Lazy loading splits the app into chunks that are only loaded on demand.
+- [Angular – Lazy-loading feature modules](https://angular.io/guide/lazy-loading-ngmodules) *This is no longer necessary in Angular past version 17.* Lazy loading splits the app into chunks that are only loaded on demand.
 This both reduces bundle size, and helps separate discrete features (e.g. the admin dashboard from the user dashboard).
 - [Reduce Change Detection Cycles with Event Coalescing in Angular](https://netbasal.com/reduce-change-detection-cycles-with-event-coalescing-in-angular-c4037199859f)
 - [Angular OnPush Change Detection and Component Design – Avoid Common Pitfalls](https://blog.angular-university.io/onpush-change-detection-how-it-works/)
-- [Everything you need to know about change detection in Angular](https://indepth.dev/posts/1053/everything-you-need-to-know-about-change-detection-in-angular) A deep dive into how Angular’s change detection works.
+- [Everything you need to know about change detection in Angular](https://angular.love/everything-you-need-to-know-about-change-detection-in-angular) A deep dive into how Angular’s change detection works.
-- [The Last Guide For Angular Change Detection You’ll Ever Need – Mokkapps (Michael Hoffmann) – Freelance Angular Software Engineer](https://www.mokkapps.de/blog/the-last-guide-for-angular-change-detection-you-will-ever-need/) This is a wonderful article that explains change detection and provides a lot of visual examples and a working sandbox to test different change detection strategies.
+- [The Last Guide For Angular Change Detection You’ll Ever Need – Mokkapps (Michael Hoffmann) – Freelance Angular Software Engineer](https://www.mokkapps.de/blog/the-last-guide-for-angular-change-detection-you-will-ever-need) This is a wonderful article that explains change detection and provides a lot of visual examples and a working sandbox to test different change detection strategies.
 - [Angular Change Detection Demos](https://angular-change-detection-demo.netlify.app/complex-demo) Code demo that goes with the above article.
 - [Angular ngFor – Learn All Features, Not Only For Arrays](https://blog.angular-university.io/angular-2-ngfor/) Angular’s template looping directive `*ngFor` has a lot of neat features, and one of them, `trackBy`, can help a lot with performance.